About CHRA

 We assess CHPs’ ability to maintain registration by:

-• Monitoring ongoing compliance by registered CHPs with the eligibility criteria and the Performance Standards.
+• monitoring ongoing compliance by registered CHPs with the eligibility criteria and the Performance Standards.

-• Requiring information from CHPs, to supplement reporting or carry out our statutory functions – such as investigating complaints.
+• requiring information from CHPs, to supplement reporting or carry out our statutory functions – such as investigating complaints.

 To intervene